grantmcdermott/R-intro/regression-intro.md

 ## Interaction terms

-Like dummy variables, R provides a convenient syntax for specifying interaction terms directly in the regression model without having to create them manually beforehand.[^5] You van just use `x1:x2` (to include only the interaction term) or `x1*x2` (to include the parent terms and interaction terms).
+Like dummy variables, R provides a convenient syntax for specifying interaction terms directly in the regression model without having to create them manually beforehand.^[Although there are very good reasons that you might want to modify your parent variables before doing so (e.g. centering them).
+As it happens, I'm [on record](https://twitter.com/grant_mcdermott/status/903691491414917122) as stating that interaction effects are most widely misunderstood and misapplied concept in econometrics.
+However, that's a topic for another day.
+(Read the paper in the link!)]
+You van just use `x1:x2` (to include only the interaction term) or `x1*x2` (to include the parent terms and interaction terms).
 Generally speaking, you are best advised to include the parent terms alongside an interaction term.
 This makes the `*` option a good default.

 ```r